Rakshath66/Play-With-Plant/README.md

-Here's your `README.md` for the **🌱 AI Mood Plant** project — following the same format and tone as your CLIP project:

----

 # 🌱 AI Mood Plant — Emotion-Aware Interactive App

 A playful and emotionally intelligent **plant companion** that reacts to your facial expression.
 Powered by facial emotion recognition and Streamlit UI — just click, capture, and watch the plant react in real time!